soooji/react-native-drag-gesture-animated/README.md

 I will handle customization of these features in the next version :
 - [ ] margin between between slides
 - [ ] custom animation Easing
+- [ ] custom slide item for children
 - [ ] custom style for wrapper, box of all sliders and slider